Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 Additionally:

-- The diaphragm contracts forcefully during retching causing chest wall discomfort.
+- The diaphragm contracts forcefully during retching, which may contribute to chest or upper abdominal discomfort.

-Understanding this helps explain why warmth and rest ease symptoms—they promote blood flow aiding muscle repair while reducing inflammation around irritated tissues.
+Understanding this helps explain why warmth and rest can ease symptoms—they may help relax tense muscles while giving irritated tissues time to settle.

 Tackling Nausea-Induced Stomach Pain Holistically